DanielDimitrov1/go-ethereum/README.md

         - builds a new docker image of the given project
         - uploads it to a registry
         - Create a Docker Compose definition that runs a local devnet with the newly built image.
- **Solution:** This is done within the directory: .github/workflows/docker-build.yml br /

- is done within the directory: .github/workflows/docker-build.yml br / <br />
+ **Solution:** This is done within the directory: .github/workflows/docker-build.yml <br />

  **Task 3:**  Create e new directory named `hardhat` in the repository.
-Inside it start a new **Sample Hardhat Project** (*following official Hardhat docs*)
+Inside it start a new **Sample Hardhat Project** (*following official Hardhat docs*)  <br />
-    1. When a PR with label `CI:Deploy` is merged in the repo, a pipeline is triggered that
+    1. When a PR with label `CI:Deploy` is merged in the repo, a pipeline is triggered that:  <br />
-        1. runs a local devnet using the forked `go-ethereum` image.
+        1. runs a local devnet using the forked `go-ethereum` image.  <br />
-        2. deploys the Sample Hardhat Project to it.
+        2. deploys the Sample Hardhat Project to it.  <br />
-        3. builds a new docker image, which allows to run an instance of the devnet with the contracts already deployed and uploads it to the same registry with a suitable different tag
+        3. builds a new docker image, which allows to run an instance of the devnet with the contracts already deployed and uploads it to the same registry with a suitable different tag  <br />
  **Solution:** is placed within directories: <br />
          1. .github/workflows/deploy-contracts.yaml <br />
          2. hardhat <br />